pergueza/Python_beginnerProjects/README.md

     player tries to guess it by suggesting letters within a certain number of guesses.

+    The player can choose between a spanish word or a english word.

     ### What things do we use?
-    We work with: library pandas, inputs, functions, loop while, if statement and the library random.
+    We work with: inputs, functions, loop while, if statement, error and exceptions and documentations.

+    Librarys that we use: Pandas, random, string and unicodedata.

     We see our results printed in the console.